Jusuf Nurkic has harsh words about Draymond Green

 Phoenix Suns center Jusuf Nurkic doesn’t think Golden State Warriors star Draymond Green has learned his lesson.

-Green is just a few weeks back from serving a 12-game suspension for striking Nurkic in the face during a December contest between the Suns and Warriors (video here).
+Green is just a few weeks back from serving a 12-game suspension for hitting Nurkic in the face during a December contest between the Suns and Warriors (video here).

 Nurkic claimed at the time that everyone — even Green — deserves a second chance to learn from their mistakes.